akeneo/pim-helpcenter/doc/announcements-workflow.md

 It deploys the functions at each merged into master.
 To deploy a firebase project, it's mandatory to create a firebase token first.
 You can do it in local by running `firebase login:ci` (you need to install firebase in local first, see documentation).

-This token is passed thanks to the environment variable "FIREBASE_TOKEN".
-The vnrionment variable "FIREBASE_PROJECT" is also needed.
+This token is passed thanks to the environment variable `FIREBASE_TOKEN`.
+The environment variable `FIREBASE_PROJECT` is also needed.